 The Messenger of Allah ﷺ said, “The month of Ramaḍān has come to you, a blessed month in which Allah – Exalted and Majestic is He – has obligated (its) fasting upon you.
 In it the gates of Paradise are opened, the gates of Hell-fire are closed, and the rebellious devils are chained.
 In it, Allah has a night which is better than a thousand months.
 Whoever is deprived of its good is truly deprived!”
 (Nasā’ī)

 Ibn Rajab (raḥimahullāh) quoted the earlier scholars as saying: ‘This ḥadīth is the basis for congratulating one another for the arrival of Ramaḍān.
 Why shouldn’t the believer be congratulated when the gates of Paradise have opened?
 Why shouldn’t the sinner be congratulated when the gates of the Hell-fire have closed?
-Why shouldn’t the sane one be congratulated for a time when the devils are chained?
-How can this time be compared to any other time?’
+Why shouldn’t the intelligent one be congratulated for a time when the devils are chained?’

 Allah instructed His beloved ﷺ: